-Having several evidence-based communication options to choose from is critical for parents.
-Over 90% of children who are deaf are born to parents who hear.
-While ASL may be the most appropriate choice for some children, ASHA recognizes that there are several evidencebased communication options that should be made available to families.
+Having communication options to choose from is critical for parents.
+Over 90% of children who are deaf are born to parents who can hear.
+While ASL may be the most appropriate choice for some children, ASHA recognizes that there are several evidence-based communication options that should be made available to families.